⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 4. Implementation: This step involves delivering the training to the target audience.

-5. Evaluation: This step involves collecting and analyzing feedback on the training to determine its effectiveness and identify areas for improvement.
+5. Evaluation: This step involves collecting and analyzing feedback on the training.

 What is the first step in the ADDIE training process?